 Pre-sessional language courses

 Many universities offer intensive pre-sessional language courses aimed at new international students.
 The cost of these varies.
 Courses run over the summer and usually last between two and six weeks.
-Research costs and dates on your host university's website.

-An intensive language course at your future host university (or with a private provider in your future host city) can also give you time to familiarise yourself with the city, look for accommodation (if you need to) and maybe meet other exchange students who'll be at the university.
+An intensive language course at your future host university (or with a private provider in your future host city) can give you time to familiarise yourself with the city, look for accommodation (if you need to) and maybe meet other exchange students who'll be at the university.